 The Department is fortunate and thankful to those who have provided scholarship funds for our students.
 Returning undergraduate and graduate students can access the scholarship application through MyState.

-The Graduate Administrative Assistant (GA) in the department of Counseling and Human Development is only for students majoring in a program offered in the CHD Department.
-The GA assists his/her assigned faculty members and other program personnel on a limited basis with responsibilities such as research, teaching and administrative work.
-GA's are allowed to take up to 15 credit hours per semester.
+The Graduate Administrative Assistant (GAA) in the department of Counseling and Human Development is only for students majoring in a program offered in the CHD Department.
+The GAA assists his/her assigned faculty members and other program personnel on a limited basis with responsibilities such as research, teaching and administrative work.
+GAA's are allowed to take up to 15 credit hours per semester.
 Graduate assistants are not allowed to complete homework during scheduled office hours.
 Applications are due April 1 and awarded on a competitive basis for the following academic year: apply now.

 Listed below are open positions appropriate for CHD graduates and current students.
 If you would like to submit a relevant position opening to be listed on this page, please email CHD.